zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

 System Block {#systemBlock}
 =======================

+  The system block starts with the line ` <system> ` and ends with the line ` </system> `.
+It only contains other blocks, and no 'system' parameters.

 Blob Block {#blobBlock}
 -----------------------

+  The blob block starts with the line ` <blob> ` and ends with the line ` </blob> `.
+It has both it's own parameters and a set of subblocks:

+   * ` solver ` <enum string> (CG_nomass) <BR>
+     Specifies the mechanical solver used for all conformations within this block:
+	CG 	   - A solver which builds and inverts the mass matrix of the system, leading to second order Euler integration to update positions (small timestep required)
+	CG_nomass  - A solver which builds and inverts the viscosity matrix for a massless system, leading to first order Euler integration to update positions (bigger timestep 		    	     allowed) masslumped - A solver which builds and inverts a purely diagonal mass matrix (hence masslumped) of the system, leading to second order Euler integration to update 			     positions (small timestep required)

+   * ` scale ` <float> (1e-10) <BR>
+     How much the node positions should be scaled before a simulation begins i.e. if the ` nodes ` file positions are in angstroms, the our ` scale ` must be 1e-10 to convert everthing into meters, the SI units required by FFEA

+   * ` centroid ` <list of 3 floats> <BR>
+      The initial centroid of your blob.
+This should have the same units as your node file

+   * ` rotation ` <list of 3 floats> / <list of 9 floats> <BR>
+      The initial rotation applied to your blob.
+If you specify 3 values, a rotation is applied first about the x axis, then y, then z.
+      If you specify 9 values, this is taken directly as a rotation matrix and applied to your blob.

+   * ` velocity ` <list of 3 floats> <BR>
+      The initial velocity of your blob.
+This has no effect for a system using the CG_nomass ` solver `.

 ### Conformation Block {#conformationBlock} ###

+  The conformation block starts with the line ` <conformation> ` and ends with the line ` </conformation> `.
+It contains mostly structural information:

+   * ` motion_state ` <enum string> (PBC) <BR>
+     How the molecule will move through time:
+	DYNAMIC - Fully stochastic motion
+	STATIC  - No motion at all (for huge molecules and surfaces) FROZEN  - Same as STATIC but all positional data will be printed to trajectories anyway

+   * ` nodes ` <string> <BR>
+     The filename specifying the node positions

+   * ` topology ` <string> <BR>
+     The filename specifying the node connectivities (how they form elements)

+   * ` surface ` <string> <BR>
+     The filename specifying the surface node connectivities (how they form faces)

+   * ` material ` <string> <BR>
+     The filename specifying the material properties of each element

+   * ` vdw ` <string> <BR>
+     The filename specifying the type of vdw interaction for each surface face

+   * ` stokes ` <string> <BR>
+     The filename specifying the 'radius' of each node, to calculate local hydrodynamics

+   * ` pin ` <string> <BR>
+     The filename specifying which, if any, nodes are pinned in place (to simulate permanent binding, for example)

+   * ` binding_sites ` <string> <BR>
+     The filename specifying the sets of faces which constitute kinetic binding sites, and the type of site

+   * ` beads ` <string> <BR>
+     The filename specifying...

 #### Kinetics Block {#kineticsBlock} ####

+  The kinetics block starts with the line ` <kinetics> ` and ends with the line ` </kinetics> `.
+It contains information detailing how the different structural conformations kinetically switch between one another:

+   * ` states ` <string> <BR>
+     The filename specifying the set of states available to the molecule

+   * ` rates ` <string> <BR>
+     The filename specifying the set of rates at which the molecules will kinetically switch between the defined states

 ### Maps Block {#mapsBlock} ###

+  The maps block starts with the line ` <maps> ` and ends with the line ` </maps> `.
+It contains a list of files detailing how the different structural conformations mathematically relate to one another:

+   * ` map (i,j) ` <string> <BR>

+     A filename specifying the linear map (non-square matrix) from conformation i to conformation j.
+The map is highly sparse, and so is stored and applied using the Yale Format for sparse matrices (https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_.28CSR.2C_CRS_or_Yale_format.29)

+As a side note, if you have N conforamtions within your blob, then this section should contain N(N-1) maps (each structure mapping to each other structure, not including itself)

 Interactions Block {#interactionsBlock}
 ---------------------------------------

+  The interactions block starts with the line ` <interactions> ` and ends with the line ` </interactions> `.
+It only contains other blocks, each of which define a different way blobs can interact between one another.

 ### PreComp Block {#preCompBlock} ###

 ### Springs Block {#springsBlock} ###

+  The springs block starts with the line ` <springs> ` and ends with the line ` </springs> `.
+   * ` springs_fname ` <string> <BR>
+      The filename containing details of simple linear spring objects between individual nodes in your system.